JiraPit/CMKL-QuantumLogSearch/WORKING_PRINCIPLE.md

 4. **Uncomputation**:
    - The ancilla is uncomputed to disentangle it from the rest of the system
-   - Note: The current implementation may have an issue with the uncomputation step

 ### 3.2 Grover Iteration